geonyoro/redis-unique-queue/README.rst

 redis-unique-queue
 ====================
-A module that combines the use of redis inbuilt data types to build a unique queue for processing and expiry.
+A module that combines the use of redis in-built data types to build a unique queue for processing and expiry.

 Usage
 =====